Joan Jett: 2020s

 Joan Jett and the Blackhearts released Changeup on March 25, 2022, the first acoustic album ever recorded by the band, featuring "Bad Reputation" and "Crimson and Clover".
-On June 2, 2023, Joan Jett and the Blackhearts released the 6 song EP, Mindsets.
-The EP the band's first release of new material in ten years.
-Jett played a post pandemic welcome back concert in honor of first responders in the summer of 2022 at the Nassau County Harry Chapin Lakeside Theatre hosted by Nassau County Executive Bruce Blakeman that set a record attendance of 27,000 concert attendees.
+On June 2, 2023, Joan Jett and the Blackhearts released the six song extended play (EP), Mindsets.
+The EP was the band's first release of new material in ten years.
+Jett played a post COVID-19 pandemic welcome back concert in honor of first responders in the summer of 2022 at the Nassau County Harry Chapin Lakeside Theatre hosted by Nassau County Executive Bruce Blakeman that set a record attendance of 27,000 concert attendees.

-On May 14, 2021, it was announced that to celebrate the 40th anniversaries of Jett's first two albums, Bad Reputation and I Love Rock & Roll, Z2 Comics was releasing two graphic novels titled Joan Jett and the Blackhearts - 40x40: Bad Reputation/I Love Rock 'n' Roll that will bring Jett's "songs to life as 20 vivid stories" by female writers and artists in the comic book industry.
+On May 14, 2021, it was announced that to celebrate the 40th anniversaries of Jett's first two studio albums, Bad Reputation and I Love Rock 'n Roll, Z2 Comics was releasing two graphic novels titled Joan Jett and the Blackhearts – 40x40: Bad Reputation/I Love Rock 'n Roll that will bring Jett's "songs to life as 20 vivid stories" by female writers and artists in the comic book industry.
 The books were released in November 2021.

+In 2026, Joan Jett and the Blackhearts went on their first UK headline tour in 16 years.
+This was prompted after a tour with Sammy Hagar was downsized from arena concerts to smaller venues, and they pulled out as an opening act.